 You need to incorporate a thickener in rhubarb fillings in order to thicken the juices and gel them so that the filling is jammy and set, not watery and overly loose.

-Flour is an easy choice, but flour creates a filling that is more opaque and white-ish.
+- Flour is an easy choice, but flour creates a filling that is more opaque and white-ish.
 Flour is also not as potent as other thickeners, so you may have to use a lot more, which will then interfere with the flavour of rhubarb desserts.

 If you want to bake a fruit crumble without a thickener, try these strawberry rhubarb crumbles.
 Baked in smaller ramekins, the smaller volume of filling has a better chance of heating up and bubbling, and the strawberries contribute a certain amount of pectin to help gel the fruit layer.

-If you don't ensure the middle of the fruit layer is bubbling, the filling just won't gel without enough heat.
+- bring it to a boil: if you don't ensure the middle of the fruit layer is bubbling, the filling just won't gel without enough heat.
 Trust me.
 I tested shorter baking times and the results were mediocre.

-Another important tip: let the crumble or crisp cool down completely for several hours, if not overnight, before serving.
+- let the crumble or crisp cool down completely for several hours, if not overnight, before serving.
 This gives enough time for the filling to gel.

 I photographed this rhubarb crumble the day it was baked, about an hour later so it was still warm and a little more fluid, but by the next morning, the filling was completely set.

-The temperature of the butter has an impact on the texture of the crumble topping:
+Note: The temperature of the butter has an impact on the texture of the crumble topping:

 - Make a crumble topping with cold butter and keep it cold so that the mixture is finer, more powdery and dry.

-Baking in two stages
+Top Tip: Baking in two stages

 For fruits that contain a lot of water, like blueberries and rhubarb, I prefer to bake crumbles and crisps in two stages, a trick I learned from Stella Parks.